Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 where, for a given interior space with $N_w$ windows, $A_i$ is the area of each window and $n_i$ is the associated normal vector~\citep{hwang_large-eddy_2022-1}. $Q$ accounts for turbulent exchange at individual windows by using the absolute values of velocities.
 The factor of $1/2$ prevents double-counting flow into and out of the interior.
 A time-averaged, non-dimensional ventilation rate is then obtained from

 where $N_t$ is the number of time steps, and A is the total window area divided by 2.

-To analyze and interpret the variability in the calculated ventilation rates, we use the median and the interquartile range, which is the distance between the $25^{th}$ and $75^{th}$ percentiles: $\text{IQR} = p75 - p25$.
-These order statistics provide an interpretable way to quantify the range of ventilation rates that has low sensitivity to outliers; the IQR is the range spanned by the center 50\% of results when ordered from smallest to largest.
+To analyze and interpret the variability in the calculated ventilation rates, we use the median and the interquartile range (IQR).
+The IQR is the distance between the $25^{th}$ and $75^{th}$ percentiles ($\text{IQR} = p75 - p25$), or equivalently the range spanned by the center 50\% of results when ordered from smallest to largest.
+We chose the median and IQR because these estimators are interpretable and robust to outliers.
 To understand the effects of different parameters on ventilation rates, we condition the median and IQR estimates on different parameters.
 Conditioning on more parameters isolates increasingly specific ventilation scenarios, generally decreasing the IQR.
 Because this conditioning also reduces the sample size, we report the conditional sample-normalized IQR, defined as

 where $P$ are the parameters specifying the canopy, as reported in Table \ref{table:LESparams}.
 Dividing $\text{IQR}(Q_n)$ by $\mathbb{E}_{\text{boot}}[\text{IQR}_n(Q_n)]$, the bootstrapped estimate of the IQR at that sample size, gives a sample size correction.
 This correction compares the effect of conditioning on a given parameter with that of randomly selecting a subset of ventilation rates.